Lee Roy Selmon Expressway: Operating hours

-On weekdays, the REL operates westbound from 6:00-10:00am.
-From 10:00am-1:00pm, the road is in a split operation in which the western segment between 78th Street and Downtown Tampa carries westbound traffic and the eastern segment from US 301 to Brandon Parkway carries eastbound traffic.
-Then, from 3:00pm through 6:00am the next morning, the entire REL operates eastbound only.
+On weekdays, the REL operates the express lanes westbound from 6:00-10:00 am.
+From 10:00 am–1:00 pm, the road is in a split operation in which the express lanes western segment between 78th Street and Downtown Tampa carries westbound traffic, and the express lanes eastern segment from US 301 to Brandon Parkway carries eastbound traffic.
+Then, from 3:00 pm through 6:00 am the next morning, the REL operates the express lanes eastbound only.

-On weekends and holidays, the REL stays operating in the eastbound direction from 3:00pm Friday afternoon through 6:00am Monday morning.
+On weekends and holidays, the REL stays operating in the eastbound direction from 3:00 pm Friday afternoon through 6:00 am Monday morning.

 Gandy Blvd Extension

 Officially known as just the Selmon West Extension, the project is a two-lane elevated viaduct over the median of Gandy Blvd in order to provide commuters a signal-free drive from the Brandon terminus all the way to the Gandy Bridge.
 Plans for the project originally surfaced in the late 1990s as either a viaduct over the roadway's median or as a separate limited access roadway paralleling Gandy either to the north or south.
-Community opposition brought the project to a standstill multiple times and eventually caused the north and south limited access highway options to be cancelled out right.
+Community opposition brought the project to a standstill multiple times and eventually caused the north and south limited access highway options to be cancelled outright.

 The remaining option for the elevated viaduct over the median of Gandy survived but was further halted due to additional community opposition, as well as budgetary issues brought upon by the 2009 recession.
-In 2016, the THEA began public outreach efforts to restart the project and execute construction in a manner by which would not cause a detrimental impact to the surrounding community.
+In 2016, the THEA began public outreach efforts to restart the project and execute construction in a manner which would not cause a detrimental impact on the surrounding community.
 The agency also launched its Shop Gandy initiative to help businesses along the Gandy corridor before, during, and after the course of construction.
-The project was completed in March of 2021, and the extension opened to traffic on April 19, 2021 during the early afternoon.
+The project was completed in March 2021, and the extension opened to traffic on April 19, 2021, in the early afternoon.

 By using the extension, commuters are able to travel between the Brandon terminus and Pinellas County without encountering a stoplight.